Orange County Audubon Society

 Advancing the public’s awareness of conservation for the benefit of Birds and all wildlife.

 Orange County Audubon Society presentations and meetings are held the first Wednesday of the month, September through June at libraries throughout Orange County.

-The program will be given three times this fall, always at 6:30pm:
+The program will be given three times this winter, always at 6:30pm:

 The programs run about an hour and will be followed by a short business meeting for anyone who wishes to stay and learn more about OCAS.

 Our field trips (not hikes), although designed primarily for bird watching, are intended to create interest in flora, fauna, and all natural beauty in Orange County and vicinity.
 The public is always welcome.